 Global hedge fund activity was rising ahead of the Brexit vote in 2016 when the United Kingdom voted to exit the European Union (EU).11

-The NuWave Matrix Fund that runs a CTA/systematic macro strategy, which makes trading decisions based on historical patterns rather than gut decisions, was up 12%.
+The NuWave Matrix Fund, which runs a CTA/systematic macro strategy and makes trading decisions based on historical patterns rather than gut decisions, was up 12%.
 Another macro manager, Quadratic Capital Management, posted its best-ever returns since it launched in May 2015.

 Global macro strategies that leverage computer-based algorithms faced challenges in making sense of the pandemic’s disruptive impact on financial markets during 2020.
-The economic uncertainty and sporadic lockdowns impacted the AI models’ portfolio positioning negatively.
+The economic uncertainty and sporadic lockdowns negatively impacted the AI models’ portfolio positioning.

 Global macro hedge funds that performed miserably in 2019 were ready to hit the ground running ahead of the pandemic-led volatility.
 There were signs that some discretionary macro strategies performed well by the time the coronavirus pandemic was still unfolding.
 However, historically low-interest rates, central bank stimulus, and more predictable volatility patterns made it challenging for the sector to identify and detect emerging patterns over the past decade.